Apryed/CleanUp-Steam-Fixer/README.md

+# Outdated - Will be redoing code
+Steam no longer uses SSFN files, but signed.

 # CleanUp-Steam-Fixer ( Windows Only )
 Delete old unused Steam Files, fix steam Service, implement various fixes for VAC Authentication Error in CSGO, check Windows for inconsistencies ( And fix them ) and Updates.